 Clarify Health offers a predictive network optimization solution that enables our customers to confidently expand into new markets, create high-quality provider networks, and assess network performance on the metrics that matter most to them.

-In addition to expansion, this foundational dataset combined with predictive analytics, enables our customers to create and maintain the highest quality and lowest cost provider networks.
+In addition to market expansion, this foundational dataset combined with predictive analytics, enables our customers to create and maintain the highest quality and lowest cost provider networks.
 We think of this as a three-step process:

 1. Identify the optimal geographies to build a network, based on the type of members the network will serve, across multidimensional performance factors including reimbursement rate intelligence, provider performance, and market-specific demographics and composition

-2. Determine who should be in that network, given the goals or your network design or plan type
+2. Determine who should be in that network, given the goals or your network design or plan type.

-3. Monitor the performance of the providers in your network
+3. Monitor the performance of the providers in your network.

 For example, if you’re an ACO thinking of expanding into CMS payment programs for Medicare FFS members, you want to pick the ideal providers for the performance model.
 However, your current provider partners are in value-based programs with commercial payers and you are thus limited to evaluating these providers’ performance solely on how they perform on this commercially insured population.
-How can you assess performance of these providers to determine if performance would look different with the CMS Medicare FFS population?
+How can you assess the performance of these providers to determine if performance would look different with the CMS Medicare FFS population?
 These are different patients.
 Clarify’s network performance solution will help you understand how each of your providers perform on the Commercial population and the CMS Medicare FFS population so you can more accurately select providers to participate.

 Conversely, imagine you are an insurer entering a new market and looking to establish value-based, risk-bearing contracts with providers.
 You want to partner with providers who have high-quality outcomes but stay below expected costs.
 Using Clarify’s network performance solution, you can identify those specific individuals, add them to the network model, and monitor the performance of the network as designed.
 You can then use the cost and quality insights to set benchmarks and performance corridors that each provider must meet in order to earn shared savings.